Free Trade Agreements

 Some recent negotiations include:

-(a) Transpacific Partnership Agreement (TPP)
+(a) The Comprehensive and Progressive Agreement for Transpacific Partnership Agreement (CPTPP)

 (b) The European Union-Singapore Free Trade Agreement (EUSFTA)

 The European Union-Singapore Free Trade Agreement (EUSFTA) is the first FTA concluded between the EU and an ASEAN country.
 Singapore and the EU countries are important trading and investment partners.
 In 2014, the EU was Singapore’s 3rd largest global trading partner.
 The agreement will come into force after it is signed and ratified by parties.
 For more information, view the text for the competition chapter.